wengsy150943/Leopard/README.md

 This repository includes four parts:

-1. `./Full Version` contains the full verison of our paper.
+1. `./Full Paper.pdf` contains the full verison of our paper.
-2. `./Bugs List` contains the representative bugs found by Leopard.
+2. `./Bug List.pdf` contains the representative bugs found by Leopard.
-3. `./Interesting Bugs` demonstrates the several bugs found in TiDB.
+3. `./Interesting Bugs.pdf` demonstrates the several bugs found in TiDB.
 4. `./BugReporducer` is the detailed reproduce step for several bugs found in TiDB.

 # Bug Reproducer